ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

 # LEARNING OBJECTIVES
-## JS Basics
-- describe the role Javascript plays alongside HTML and CSS.
+- Describe the role Javascript plays alongside HTML and CSS.
-- describe what a variable is and how it holds data.
-- give variables semantic names to provide clarity on data that is being stored.
-- list and describe the primitive data types.
+- List and describe the primitive data types.
-- utilize mathematical operators in Javascript.
+- Describe uses of mathematical operators in Javascript.
-- define type coercion.
+- Define type coercion.
-- use `prompt` to get user input
-- use `console.log` to display debugging information in the dev tools
+- Define and use complex data types.
+- Explain the difference between `prompt` and `console.log`
-- understand booleans in JS and their use case
+- Practice proper JS syntax and semantic variable naming.
+- Differentiate between true & false && truthy & falsey
-- describe why control flow is utilized in computer programming
+- Describe why control flow is utilized in computer programming
-- write an if, else if, and else statement in JS
+- Write an if, else if, and else statement in JS
-- write a for loop and while loop in JS and differentiate between them
+- Write a for loop and while loop in JS and differentiate between them
-- define and use complex data types.
-- utilize loops to iterate through complex data types
+- Utilize loops to iterate through complex data types

-## Functions
-- Describe a JavaScript function
-- Write a function in JavaScript using a declaration and an expression
-- Recognize the parts of both
-- Explain arguments (introduce scope)
-- Compare and contrast the two (explain hoisting)
-- Distinguish referencing and invocation
-- State the difference between Output and Side Effects
-- Show why functions are important and give an example

 # HTML, CSS and Javascript (20/20)
-HTML (content), CSS (style) and Javascript (behavior) are the main components of front-end web development.
+HTML (content), CSS (style) and Javascript (behavior) as the main components of front-end web development.
 - Q: Sum up the roles HTML and CSS play on a website in a couple of sentences.
   - HTML: Structure
   - CSS: Styling